-Just about everybody loves baby back ribs, and the baby back ribs recipe on this page will be the one you just gotta have!
-This simply succulent recipe is a breeze to prep and tastes simply marvelous.
+Just about everybody loves baby back ribs, and the recipe on this page uses some interesting ingredients.
+This smoker recipe is a breeze to prepare and tastes really great.

 The star of this recipe is the combination of great whole spices that are best if hand ground with a mortar and pestle.
 An electric spice mill will do the job nicely, too, but the babyback ribs will be lacking a bit of great texture that only mortar-ground spices provide.

 (This makes enough dry rub for three slabs of babyback ribs)